 Havertz better resembles an attacking midfielder or even a false nine.
 He is not a player with similar attributes to Romelu Lukaku or Haaland.
 But Arteta likes this and turned Havertz into one of Arsenal’s best players last season.

-Finally, Arsenal has continuously optimized the team’s set-piece routine.
+Finally, Arsenal has continuously optimised the team’s set-piece routine.
 Arsenal scored 20 goals from set pieces in the 2023/2024 season.
 The team is looking to make good use of them this season as well.

-Arsenal in Defense
+Arsenal in Defence

 Arsenal has added depth to its defence, and routines have been further drilled into the players.